Troubleshooting Windows HLK Test Failures

 The system crash icon () indicates that the system crashed during the test run.
 You can right-click on a test associated with a system crash to view associated Bugcheck information:

 When Windows crashes, it writes an event to the Windows System Event Log.
-To start the Event Viewer and view the event, do the following:
+To start the Event Viewer and view the event, do the following on the client system:

 On the Start screen, type Event Logs.